data-integration-toolkit/ditk/entity_linkage/normalization/lnex/README.md

 ## Original Code
 https://github.com/halolimat/LNEx

-##Requirements
+## Requirements
--Python3
+- Python3
--ElasticSearch on OSM (the details on installation are below)
+- ElasticSearch on OSM (the details on installation are below)
  * Note ElasticSearch is vital to query the Gazetteer, please make sure the instance is running before testing the code

 ## Installing OpenStreetMap Gazetteers